 You may be asked to back into a space that is to the left rear of your vehicle.
-You will drive straight forward and back your vehicle into that space without striking the side or rear boundaries marked by cones.
-You must place your vehicle completely into the space.
-(See Figures 12.3 and 12.7).
+You will drive straight forward and back your vehicle into that space without striking the side boundaries marked by cones.
+You must place your vehicle completely into the space so that your front bumper is behind the first set of cones.
+(See Figures 12.3 and 12.7)